sociam/xray-archiver/pipeline/apiserv/README.md

 /api/apps/?isFull=false&developer=Zynga&title=frozen
 ```

-The above when used with Curl might return a json object similar to:
+The above when used with Curl might return JSON similar to:
 ```
 [
      {